 - A review of your medical history and a physical exam.
 Doctors often can identify Stevens-Johnson syndrome based on your medical history, including a review of your current and recently stopped medications, and a physical exam.

 - Skin biopsy.
-To confirm the diagnosis, and rule out other possible causes, your doctor may remove a sample of skin for laboratory testing (biopsy).
+To confirm the diagnosis, and rule out other possible causes, your doctor removes a sample of skin for laboratory testing (biopsy).

 - Imaging.
-Depending on your symptoms, your doctor may have you undergo a chest X-ray to check for pneumonia.
+Depending on your symptoms, your doctor may have you undergo an imaging such as a chest X-ray to check for pneumonia.

 - Blood tests.
 These are used to confirm infection or other possible causes.

 Treating Stevens-Johnson syndrome requires hospitalization, possibly in an intensive care unit or a burn unit.